simonhartmannedu/Erwartungshorizont-Studio/README.md

 # EWH Module

-Short overview of the `notenrechner-nrw-english` module.
+Short overview of the `ErwartungshorizontStudio` module.

 ## Overview

-This is a Vite + React module for building and reviewing English assessment rubrics (`Erwartungshorizonte`) for Sekundarstufe I / Gymnasium NRW.
+This is a Vite + React module for building and reviewing student assessment rubrics (`Erwartungshorizonte`) for Sekundarstufe I+II/ Gymnasium NRW.

 License summary: